alansafahi/soapboxx/replit.md

   - Implemented `deleteDiscussion` method in storage layer with cascading deletion of related data (comments, likes, bookmarks) to maintain database integrity
   - Added delete button (trash icon) in social feed posts that appears only for post authors with proper permission checks
   - Created confirmation dialog with "Cancel" and "Delete" options to prevent accidental deletions
-  - Implemented delete mutation with loading states, success/error toast notifications, and immediate UI updates
+  - Implemented delete mutation with optimistic cache updates to prevent app restarts and navigation issues
+  - Enhanced error handling with try-catch blocks and fallback mechanisms for stable user experience
-  - Complete post deletion system now functional with security measures, user-friendly interface, and comprehensive error handling
+  - Complete post deletion system now functional with security measures, smooth UI updates, and navigation stability
 - June 17, 2025: Successfully completed collapsible sidebar functionality with working expand/collapse toggle
   - Fixed expand button visibility and accessibility in collapsed mode
   - Added prominent purple outlined expand button with tooltip for better user experience